Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-ATLAS-mapping.md

 #### Mitigations

-- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015): Adversarial Input Detection - Catch exploit attempts on plugins.
+- [AML.M0015](https://atlas.mitre.org/mitigations/AML.M0015/): Adversarial Input Detection.
+Detect and block adversarial inputs or atypical queries that deviate from known benign behavior, exhibit behavior patterns observed in previous attacks or that come from potentially malicious IPs.
+Incorporate adversarial detection algorithms into the ML system prior to the ML model.
+Prevent an attacker from introducing adversarial data into the system.
+Monitor queries and query patterns to the target model, block access if suspicious queries are detected.
+Assess queries before inference call or enforce timeout policy for queries which consume excessive resources.
+Incorporate adversarial input detection into the pipeline before inputs reach the model.

-- [AML.M0016](https://atlas.mitre.org/mitigations/AML.M0016): Vulnerability Scanning - Find flaws to fix.
+- [AML.M0016](https://atlas.mitre.org/mitigations/AML.M0016/): Vulnerability Scanning.
+Vulnerability scanning is used to find potentially exploitable software vulnerabilities to remediate them.
+File formats such as pickle files that are commonly used to store machine learning models can contain exploits that allow for arbitrary code execution.
+Scan ML artifacts for vulnerabilities before execution.

 #### Possible Additions

-**Possible New Techniques**
+**New Technique Proposals**

-- Plugin Enumeration - Adversaries may scan a system and enumerate available plugins and extensions to identify ones that are vulnerable or useful for exploitation.
+- AML.TXXXX: Plugin Enumeration - Adversaries may scan a system and enumerate available plugins and extensions to identify ones that are vulnerable or useful for exploitation.
 Knowing the specific plugins in use provides a roadmap to target plugins with insecure design or known vulnerabilities.

-**Possible New Mitigations**
+**New Mitigation Proposals**

-- Enforce Least Privilege Access Control - Implement granular access controls that restrict plugins to only the permissions necessary for their intended functionality.
+- AML.MXXXX: Enforce Least Privilege Access Control - Implement granular access controls that restrict plugins to only the permissions necessary for their intended functionality.
 Prevent plugins from accessing resources or performing actions beyond their specified scope.
 Regularly audit and review access.
 Likely best practice anyway, so not sure this is truly needed here.

-- Require Manual Approval for Sensitive Actions - For sensitive or high-risk actions like payments, PII exposure, or data deletion, require manual approval from the end user even if the plugin requests the action.
+- AML.MXXXX: Require Manual Approval for Sensitive Actions - For sensitive or high-risk actions like payments, PII exposure, or data deletion, require manual approval from the end user even if the plugin requests the action.
 Do not allow plugins to automatically perform sensitive actions without additional authorization.
 Log all requests.